Anticipatory Technology with Fractal Logical Entailments

 key bio-informatics cell signal pathway and gene expression ontology.
 [18]

 In making this effort we 'differentiate' and classify.
-Often, if not always, this differentiation
+Often,

-uses perspectives expressed with contextual nuance.
-A need for contextual nuance has always been critical, and will
+need for contextual nuance has always been critical, and will

 be true in future automated synthesis of human knowledge.

-Mechanisms need to be in place that
+Mechanisms need to be in

 account for contextual phenomenon.
 Our